graphitemaster/aau/site/content/index.md

 The correct safe way to do this regardless of signedness is to convert everything to unsigned and account for the wrapping with masked addition.
+This should really just be a general function in your codebase though.
 ```cpp
 // U is the unsigned version of your type T, or same as T if T already unsigned
 U shift = digits - 1; // numeric digits (not including sign) in your type T.